Soham1250/student_dashboard/README.md

 └── main.dart             # Application entry point
 ```

-## Key Components
+## 🧩 Key Components

-### Test Interface
+### 📝 Test Interface
 The application features a universal test interface that supports:
-- Mixed content rendering (text and LaTeX formulas)
+- 🔄 Mixed content rendering (text and LaTeX formulas)
-- Question navigation and marking for review
+- 🧭 Question navigation and marking for review
-- Timer functionality for timed tests
+- ⏱️ Timer functionality for timed tests
-- Answer selection and submission
+- ✅ Answer selection and submission
-- Performance analysis after test completion
+- 📊 Performance analysis after test completion

-### Authentication System
+### 🔐 Authentication System
-- Secure login with credential storage
+- 🔒 Secure login with credential storage
-- Registration for new users
+- 📝 Registration for new users
-- Password recovery functionality
+- 🔑 Password recovery functionality

-### Learning Module
+### 📚 Learning Module
-- Structured content organized by subjects and chapters
+- 📋 Structured content organized by subjects and chapters
-- Support for rich text and mathematical formulas
+- 📐 Support for rich text and mathematical formulas
-- Interactive learning experience
+- 🎮 Interactive learning experience

-## Upcoming Features
+## 🔜 Upcoming Features

-- Gamified test levels with progression system
+- 🎮 Gamified test levels with progression system
-- Enhanced question rendering with HTML and LaTeX
+- 📝 Enhanced question rendering with HTML and LaTeX
-- Improved performance analytics
+- 📈 Improved performance analytics
-- Rank predictor for students
+- 🏆 Rank predictor for students
-- Chapter-wise statistics
+- 📊 Chapter-wise statistics
-- Enhanced feedback questionnaire
+- 📋 Enhanced feedback questionnaire

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](./LICENSE) - see the LICENSE file for details.

-## Acknowledgements
+## 🙏 Acknowledgements

 - Made with ❤️ in SAKEC
 - Flutter and Dart community for the excellent tools and packages